-Reflection is an integral part of service learning, and we look forward to taking time to discuss important modern social justice topics with you to promote learning and growth in your individual capacity and Jesuit values.
-Check with your professor to find out if attendance at a reflection session is required for the course.
-Reflection sessions are specifically geared toward service-learning experiences.
+Reflection is one of the most important aspects of service learning.
+It is where our head, heart, and hands come together to make sense of our experience, better understand the context of those we work with, and for us to discern our learning and values.
+Check with your professor to find out if attendance at a reflection session is required for your course.
+Reflection sessions are specifically geared toward service learning experiences.
 Students can sign-up for reflection sessions through MUEngage.
 Students who RSVP get priority entry for sessions.
 Arriving more than 15 minutes late or leaving more than 15 minutes early for any reflection session will not be counted as a reflection session attendance.
 Sessions will be held in-person or virtually, please make note of where and when we will meet.
-For online sessions, please note:

 Register for reflection sessions through your service learning course on MUEngage.
 Refer to this presentation on how to register for reflection sessions on MUEngage if you have questions.

-Spring 2023 Reflection Sessions
+Fall 2023 Reflection Sessions

 Please only register for one reflection session.
 If you would like to attend two, please notify the Service Learning Program.
 We need to make sure we have enough space to accommodate all the students who are required to attend a session and to make sure we have appropriate staffing.
-If you find yourself unable to attend the session you registered for, please cancel so we can open up the space you held.
+If you find yourself unable to attend the session you registered for, please cancel your registration so we can open up the space you held.
 Please note that reflection sessions do fill up, so you are highly encouraged to register early.

 A Little Context: Introduction to Milwaukee and Your Role in the City

-Whether you are new to the 414 zip code or if you have lived your entire life in this city, it is very likely that there are lots of things you don’t know about Milwaukee’s rich history or some of its current day hidden gems.
+Whether you are new to the 414 area code or if you have lived your entire life in this city, it is very likely that there are lots of things you don’t know about Milwaukee’s rich history or some of its current day hidden gems.
 Join us as we watch a new documentary by Adam Carr, created for Marquette students embarking on community engagement opportunities to better understand the strengths, struggles, and opportunities of Milwaukee.
 After the video we will spend some time discussing our roles, goals, and responsibilities in the city.

 R4: The Impact of my Service Learning

-- Friday, April 14th 12:00pm – 1:30pm, AMU 163
+- Friday, December 1, 9:00-10:30am, AMU 163

 It is important to consider how our service learning impacts the community, the agencies where we work, and the people we work alongside.
 Not to give ourselves kudos, but to consider if we have indeed created the mutually beneficial relationships we set out to create with our agencies.
 Service is full of power dynamics, and how we approach our work tends to dictate what we both give and take from the relationships we create in our service learning.
 What is our impact?
 How has this experience impacted us?
 What could you have done to make this experience more powerful?
 How has the experience changed your thinking, broadened your understandings, or inspired your future involvement in community?

-Special Offering: The Human Library
+Special Offering: The Human Library- CANCELLED